Skip to main content

 What a Growth Readiness Scorecard actually measures

-The five-phase framework underneath the Imperium Growth Partners diagnostic, and why it rejects most of the practices that land on it.
+The five-dimension framework underneath the Imperium Growth Partners diagnostic, and why it rejects most of the businesses that land on it.
 Thirteen questions built as a filter, not a lead-gen trick.

 The short answer

-The Growth Readiness Scorecard is a thirteen-question diagnostic that measures a solo professional practice against the five phases of the Growth Infrastructure Method: scaling product design, positioning, infrastructure, launch, and ongoing operation.
-It scores each phase individually, finds the weakest one, and returns a personalised report naming the single gap to close first.
+The Growth Readiness Scorecard is a thirteen-question diagnostic that measures an owner-led business against five dimensions: captured knowledge, client systems, operational process, growth capacity, and ownership and control.
+The prospect first selects their business type from four tracks — Expert Service Provider, Knowledge Practice, Project/Tender Business, or Clinical/Health Practice — and the questions are tailored to that context.
+It scores each dimension individually, finds the weakest one, and returns a personalised report naming the single gap to close first.
 It is designed to reject rather than qualify.
-Most practices that land on it hear the same thing: you are not ready yet, here is why, here is what to fix first.
+Most businesses that land on it hear the same thing: you are not ready yet, here is why, here is what to fix first.
 That honesty is the point.

 Why this matters

-Every growth consultancy selling to solo professionals has a scorecard, an audit, or a quiz.
+Every growth consultancy selling to business owners has a scorecard, an audit, or a quiz.
 Almost all of them are lead-generation tricks.
 You answer seven questions.
 The quiz tells you your practice is in desperate need of help.
 The help happens to be the service the consultancy sells.
 The same result would have shown up regardless of what you answered.

 The Growth Readiness Scorecard exists for the opposite reason.
 We take two new clients a month.
 When we are full we waitlist.
-We cannot afford to run fifty discovery calls a week with practices that are not ready for a thirty-day build.
+We cannot afford to run fifty discovery calls a week with businesses that are not ready for a 90-Day Sprint.
 The scorecard is the filter that saves our time and the prospect's.
 The honest output matters more than the conversion rate.

-This essay explains what the five phases are, what the thirteen questions actually measure, what a good score looks like for each, and what the report does with the signal.
+This essay explains what the five dimensions are, what the thirteen questions actually measure, what a good score looks like for each band, and what the report does with the signal.

-The five phases and what each one measures
+The five dimensions and what each one measures

 What the thirteen questions actually do

 The scoring is weighted.
-The scaling product phase scores highest because nothing downstream works without it.
-A practice that scores zero on the scaling product question cannot be saved by a great website.
-The scoring enforces this truth rather than hiding it.
+Captured knowledge and client systems each carry 25 percent.
+Operational process carries 20 percent.
+Growth capacity and ownership carry 15 percent each.
+A business that scores zero on captured knowledge cannot be saved by a great website.
+The weighting enforces this truth rather than hiding it.

 What a good score looks like for each band

-The report places each practice into one of four bands.
+The report places each business into one of four bands.
 Each band has a specific next step attached.

 The reject rate is not a marketing stance.
 It is a design choice.
-Two new clients a month means roughly twenty-four new clients a year across both SA and US entities.
-The scorecard receives more submissions than that in a bad week.
+Two new clients a month means roughly twenty-four new clients a year.
+The scorecard receives more submissions than that in a slow week.
 Without a filter that genuinely rejects, the discovery-call pipeline becomes a triage queue and the build quality suffers.

 The rejections are honest.
-A practice that is ten years in but has no scaling product gets told so.
-A practice that cannot name its ideal client after two sessions gets told so.
-A practice whose all-in budget is under fifteen thousand rand or nine hundred dollars a month gets told so.
-The report does not soften the message, because the message needs to land for the practice to act on it.
+A business that is ten years in but has no documented methodology gets told so.
+A business that cannot describe how clients find them gets told so.
+A business whose revenue is below the threshold gets told so.
+The report does not soften the message, because the message needs to land for the business to act on it.

 Where to take this next

 The scorecard is live at imperiumgrowthpartners.com/scorecard.
 It takes three minutes.
-The report generates immediately, by email.
+The report generates immediately, on screen and by email.
 There is no sales call unless you ask for one.
 There is no pressure sequence.
 If it says you are not ready, it says so directly, with the specific gap and the specific pre-work.
-If it says you are Growth Engine band, the next step is an intake that drafts your Statement of Work against your answers.
-Either way, three minutes is the most efficient thing you will do this week if you are wondering whether your practice is at the ceiling the Growth Infrastructure Method is built to break.
+If it says you are Ready band, the next step is an intake that drafts your Statement of Work against your answers.
+Either way, three minutes is the most efficient thing you will do this week if you are wondering whether your business is at the ceiling the Growth Infrastructure Method is built to break.

 Jan Potgieter